mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 #### The Long Night

 The Rule of Man was characterized by rebirth but little growth of the Second Imperium.
 Under Vilani rule, the First Imperium had floundered, stagnated, in both growth and technological development.
 The Solomani fought to change that characteristic of the empire, but it was a difficult battle.
 The Vilani system had been entrenched for close to 2000 years.
-The Solomani experience with governing an interstellar government was under 200 years - and never had the Terrans ruled an empire as vast as the Imperium.
+The Solomani experience with governing an interstellar government was under 200 years - and never had the [[Terra|Terran]]s ruled an empire as vast as the Imperium.

 It was a miracle the Solomani became governors of the largest star-empire in existence.
 And, it was inevitable they would loose it.